Department of Industrial Engineering

 g) an ability to communicate effectively

-h) a broad education necessary to understand the impact of technical solutions on a society, both locally and globally
+h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context

-i) a recognition of the need for, and ability to engage in, life-long learning
+i) a recognition of the need for, and an ability to engage in life-long learning

 j) a knowledge of contemporary issues

 k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 The Industrial Engineering Program criterion as listed in the ABET "Criteria for Accrediting Engineering Programs" is as follows:

 The curriculum must prepare graduates to design, develop, implement, and improve integrated systems that include people, materials, information, equipment and energy.
 The curriculum must include in-depth instruction to accomplish the integration of systems using appropriate analytical, computational, and experimental practices.